vaibhavshri1711/End-To-End-Data-Science-Project/README.md

 #TASK-1: DATA-PIPELINE-DEVELOPMENT

+COMPANY: CODTECH IT SOLUTIONS

+NAME: GHODKE VAIBHAVSHRI VISHWANATH

+INTERN ID: CT12IBE

+DOMAIN: DATA SCIENCE

+DURATION: 8 WEEEKS

+MENTOR: NEELA SANTOSH

-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a project to elaborate how Machine Learn Models are deployed on production using Flask API

 Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.